-Your soil structure goals should be from top down:
+Your soil structure goals should be from the top down:

-Please note that planters, self watering pots, and ultra raised beds (more than six inches) are not what I am discussing here.
+Please note that planters, self-watering pots, and ultra raised beds (more than six inches) are not what I am discussing here.
 I have seen all of these work very well, but you will need to work to establish the soil structure in these pocket environments and you will need a lot of inputs to get the balance right.
-See future posts for discussion on some of these options which are appropriate in limited spaces such as a balcony, a rooftops, indoors, or if you have a microscopically sized backyard typical of the urban enviroment.
+See future posts for discussion on some of these options which are appropriate in limited spaces such as a balcony, a rooftop, indoors, or if you have a microscopically sized backyard typical of the urban environment.

 I can see the comments already: But my conditions are special, I have crabgrass, bindweed, clay, sandy, dry, wet, toxic, fill in the blank soil.
 I need to waste time and money and ruin my back.
 Everyone here in my city, town, desert island says so!

 Everyone says so because everyone read the same damn articles in The Mother Earth News over the years and thought “If it is backbreaking it must be good, right?”.